Real-hackbard/Hightlight-Code/README.md

 If the tabs are removed from the code, the code loses its cascading, which would then have to be edited manually if you care about it.

+In [word processing](https://en.wikipedia.org/wiki/Word_processor) and [text editing](https://en.wikipedia.org/wiki/Text_editor), the Tab key will move the insertion point to the next tab stop in a table, insert the ASCII tab character, or insert multiple space characters (depending on the program used).

+When filling out a computerized form, pressing Tab will sometimes move the cursor to the next field (and Shift-Tab will move the cursor to the previous field), eliminating the need to use a mouse to click in an adjacent field.